In this article, we'll show you how to import your subscribers using a comma separated value file, otherwise known as a CSV file.

 - Frequently Asked Questions

-Although an email address is the only requirement, there are a few other reserved column headings worth mentioning:
+There are a few reserved column names that worth mentioning:

 - lifetime_value (in cents)

-The name field should be reserved for your subscribers' full names.
-If you'd like to separate the first and last names of your subscribers, we suggest using "first_name" and "last_name" as the CSV column headers.
+name field should be reserved for your subscribers' full names.
+If you'd like to separate subscribers' first and last names, we suggest creating additional columns for each value.
+Leave this field lowercase when importing your CSV.

-The time_zone field must be entered in Olson format (also known as “tz database”): America/Los_Angeles
+time_zone field must be entered in Olson format (also known as “tz database”):

-The ip_address field is not generally entered in by hand as it is the virtual address of each of your subscribers.
+ip_address field is not generally entered in by hand as it is the virtual address of each of your subscribers.
 This is usually not something that you can't just lookup very easily.
 If you'd like more information about how IP addresses work, you can review this article.
 In fact, anytime a subscriber opts in through a Drip opt-in widget, the subscriber's IP address is automatically captured and saved.
+Leave this field lowercase when importing your CSV.

-The tags column can hold an individual tag, or you have the option of inserting multiple tags with each separated by a comma.
+tags column can hold an individual tag, or you have the option of inserting multiple tags with each separated by a comma.
+Leave this field lowercase when importing your CSV.

-The lifetime_value field must be entered in cents.
+lifetime_value field must be entered in cents.
 So if a subscriber's LTV is $10, you'd convert that to cents and enter that in as 1000 instead of 10.00.
+Leave this field lowercase when importing your CSV.

-You'll notice that we've included two other column example with first_name and last_name.
-These fields will get imported into Drip as custom fields for each subscriber.
-It's also important to note that each column representing a reserved name must be entered in all lowercase.
+You'll also notice that we've included two other columns containing our subscribers' first and last names.
+Those fields will import into Drip as custom fields.
+It's also important to understand that each column representing a reserved name must be entered in all lowercase.
 If not, you will get unwanted results once the import has completed.

 Custom field limitations: custom field identifiers can only contain letters, numbers, or underscores.
 Keep in mind that multiple word names, like, first name, must contain an underscore between words.